dolphindb/DolphinDBPlugin/mysql/README.md

 ### Syntax

-* `mysql::loadEx(connection, dbHandle,tableName,partitionColumns,table_or_query,[schema],[startRow],[rowNum])`
+* mysql::loadEx(connection, dbHandle,tableName,partitionColumns,table_or_query,[schema],[startRow],[rowNum])

 ### Parameters
-* `connection`: a MySQL connection handle created with `mysql::connect`.
+* connection: a MySQL connection handle created with `mysql::connect`.
-* `dbHandle` and `tableName`: If the input data is to be saved into a distributed database, the database handle and table name should be specified.
+* dbHandle and tableName: If the input data is to be saved into a distributed database, the database handle and table name should be specified.
-* `partitionColumns`: a string scalar/vector indicating partitioning column(s).
+* partitionColumns: a string scalar/vector indicating partitioning column(s).
-* `table_or_query`: the name of a MySQL server table or a MySQL query.
-Data type `string`.
+* table_or_query: a string indicating the name of a MySQL server table or a MySQL query.
-* `schema`: a table with names and data types of columns.
+* schema: a table with names and data types of columns.
 If we need to change the data type of a column that is automatically determined by the system, the schema table needs to be modified and used as an argument.
-* `startRow`: an integer indicating the index of the starting row to read.
+* startRow: an integer indicating the index of the starting row to read.
 If unspecified, read from the first row.
-If `table_or_query` is a SQL query, then `startRow` is unspecified.
+If 'table_or_query' is a SQL query, then 'startRow' should unspecified.
-* `rowNum`: an integer indicating the number of rows to read.
+* rowNum: an integer indicating the number of rows to read.
 If unspecified, read to the last row.
-If `table_or_query` is a SQL query, then `rowNum` is unspecified.
+If 'table_or_query' is a SQL query, then 'rowNum' should unspecified.

-**Note:** If `table_or_query` is a SQL query, use `LIMIT` in SQL query to specify `startRow` and `rowNum`.
+**Note:** If 'table_or_query' is a SQL query, use 'LIMIT' in SQL query to specify 'startRow' and 'rowNum'.

 ### Details
 * Load a MySQL table as a distributed table.
 The result is a table object with loaded metadata.